SynthRAD2025

 A multi-center dataset is provided, balancing training, validation and test cases to evaluate the methods on different MRI and CBCT devices and sequences/acquisition settings for head-and-neck, thorax and abdomen cases.
 Data will be provided by five university medical centers (UMC Utrecht, UMC Groningen, Radboud Nijmegen, LMU University Hospital Munich and University Hospital Cologne), which will contain around 65/10/25 (train/validation/test) MRI or CBCT and CT pairs per tumor entity of patients undergoing radiotherapy at the respective institute.

-In total 900-1200 paired MRI-CT and 1500 CBCT-CT sets are provided, along with a body mask that will be considered for evaluation and may be used during inference.
+In total, 900-1200 paired MRI-CT and 1500 CBCT-CT sets are provided, along with a body mask that will be considered for evaluation and may be used during inference.
 The target CT of the validation and test set will not be shared with the participants to avoid optimistic biases.
 Input data of the validation and test set will be accessible by the algorithm submitted by the participants, but not directly available to the teams, until the end of the challenge.

 Participation